WHAT ARE GALLSTONES?

 - Eat moderate amounts of lean meats

-- Avoid saturated and trans fats – foods with hydrogenated oils, butter, cream, lard must be eliminated from your diet as much as possible.
+- Avoid saturated and trans fats – foods with hydrogenated oils, butter, cream, and lard must be eliminated from your diet as much as possible.
 Fried and battered food, cake mixes, and frostings, as well as frozen or creamy beverages, are the most common examples.

 - Eat more polyunsaturated fats – common sources are fish, soybean, sunflower oil, flaxseed and chia seeds, and certain types of nuts.